The Roofing Square

 The Course

-The use of the roofing square is a fundamental skill of carpentry.
-Learn how to line out and cut the softwood timber rafters for lean-to, gable and hipped roofs.
-This day will help demystify this essential carpenter’s tool.
-There are a large number of variations on how to use the square and we will follow a late 19th/20th century method using the square to generate all lengths and bevels, without using any rafter tables, ready reckoners, or electronic devices.
+You’ll practice how to line out and cut softwood timber rafters for lean-to, gable and hipped roofs following a late 19th/20th century method where you use the square to calculate the lengths and bevels, without needing rafter tables, ready reckoners, or electronic devices.
 Imperial measurements are used during the day, but metric conversion is explained.

 The Tutor

-Joe Thompson of Sussex Oak & Iron is carpenter in residence at the Weald & Downland Living Museum.
-He teaches a range of historic carpentry courses at the museum.
+Joe Thompson of Sussex Oak & Iron is the MSc Timber Building Conservation Programme Leader at the Weald & Downland Living Museum.
+He teaches a range of historic carpentry courses at the Museum.
 He has developed a keen analytical eye and a scholar’s passion for following and interpreting the evidence along with a natural skill in teaching.

 Participant Information